sherryazhang/arrival/README.md

 ### field selection
 The first step is to comb through the data table for relevant fields.
-In this case, they are `created_at`, `payment_confirmed`, and `cancelled`. `created_at` helps me understand what hours users usually order at during a 24 hour period. `payment_confirmed` and `cancelled` have the status of the order, ensuring it is confirmed and non-cancelled.
+In this case, they are `created_at`, `payment_confirmed`, and `cancelled`. `created_at` helps me understand what hours users usually order at during a 24 hour period. `payment_confirmed` and `cancelled` log the status of the order, ensuring it is confirmed and not cancelled.

-[side note - this table could use a normalization in the future for better readability, performance, and user privacy]
+[side note - this table could use a normalization in the future for better performance and user privacy]

 ### the query
 The next step is to count the number of orders per hour.
-Because `created_at` is a timestamp stored in UTC, I converted it to local EST time then extracted the hour.
-And to filter for confirmed and non-cancelled orders, I set `payment_confirmed = TRUE` and `cancelled = FALSE`.
+Because `created_at` is a timestamp stored in UTC, I convert it to local EST time then extract the hour.
+And to filter for confirmed and not cancelled orders, I set `payment_confirmed = TRUE` and `cancelled = FALSE`.
 ```
 SELECT
     EXTRACT(HOUR FROM created_at AT TIME ZONE 'America/New_York') AS EST_hour,